 Her most recent book, The Jewish Journey: 4000 years in 22 objects (Ashmolean Museum, 2017), was described as ‘a celebration of Jewish life in all its worldly immensity..a tribute to the cosmopolitan ideals of Stefan Zweig’ (FT, 2017).
 Her fiction debut, Touching Distance (Macmillan, 2008) was shortlisted for the 2009 McKitterick Prize and won the 2009 Medical Journalists’ Association Award for Fiction.

-She is the author of several successful non-fiction titles, including Three Shoes, One Sock & No Hairbrush, a guide for second-time parents, described by Parenting Magazine as ‘essential reading’; The Playful Self: Why Women Need Play in their Lives, Woman In A Man’s World and When Parents Die, first published in 1991, shortlisted for the MIND Award and now an established classic in its field.
+Her other published works include Three Shoes, One Sock & No Hairbrush, described by Parenting Magazine as ‘essential reading’; The Playful Self, Woman In A Man’s World, and When Parents Die, first published in 1991 and continuously in print ever since, shortlisted for a MIND Award and now an established classic in its field.

 Rebecca was Gladstone’s Library Writer-in-Residence in 2014, and First Story Writer-in-Residence at Larkmead School in Abingdon from 2010-2012.
 She designed the innovative Novel Thinking Programme for business leaders, which she has taught at the Said Business School at Oxford University and elsewhere.
 She is a former Honorary Teaching Fellow on the Warwick Writing Programme at the University of Warwick, and founding faculty member of the School of Life, for whom she designed and led workshops on the Family.